natively/EventBooking/README.md

 * RubyGems, the easiest and best way to manage add-on libraries

 ### Rails 3.10
-* Emphasis on rapid development cycle
+* Emphasis on rapid prototyping and development cycle
 * Separation of logic using the Model-View-Controller pattern
 * "Convention over Configuration"
 * Test Driven Development using RSpec
+* Uses git, not subversion as a standard

 ### Heroku
 * http://heroku.com